 There are two types of burial insurance:

-Simplified issue life insurance – this policy is easy to obtain and if offers first-day coverage.
-You only need to answer a few health questions to qualify, and most people qualify for this plan.
+Simplified issue life insurance – this is also life insurance without health exam.
+This policy is easy to obtain and if offers first-day coverage.
+You only need to answer a few health questions to qualify (hospice is one of them), and most people qualify for this plan.

 However, some pre-existing health conditions or participating in risky activities may cause your application to be denied by the insurance company.